icon icon

 How Friend’s Diapers Can Help

-Earlier when Jain had normal urination frequency, he could take the 5 minute walk to the public toilet in the marketplace.
-However, post prostate surgery it became more and more difficult to reach the toilet.
+When Jain had normal urination frequency, he could take the 5-minute walk to the public toilet in the marketplace.
+However, post-prostate surgery it became more and more difficult to reach the toilet.
 On the way he’d run, panting heavily as his eyes would start watering and his urethra would threaten to burst.
-On most days he just about made it to the toilet, and then one day, he didn’t.
+On most days, he just about made it to the toilet, and then one day, he didn’t.

 There was nothing to do now, but to pack up shop and leave.
 Forever.